 “I always imagine Berlin as the cleaner, more proper place with more equality and more opportunities” she underlines.
 A kind of alienation stayed with Yeşim Şahın and is most visible in her works in this exhibition.
 A childhood dominated by decision making adults is leaving scars on the soul, especially if borders are closing the path to a place one wanted to be.

 In almost all works the act of liberation is appearing.
 Her artworks pass a way out of the dilemma of a torn identity for Şahın.
 A dancing girl on a meat-mincing machine is ridiculing carefully the dualism of the past and the present, obviously resulting in a salvation of the self in an inventive form of creativity.
 Yeşim Şahın’s unique style is a result of a deep-rooted sadness overcome by a fine humor and a riot oriented rebellious character.
 The works are combining pop-art-esthetics with elements of a fantasy folk painting style that is neither German nor Turkish; it is the result of the imagination and fusion of both influences.
 Partly the objects could be also part of a film set of a serial of a family drama with grotesque, black comedy elements.

 The artist, concentrating on personal and social relations in her works, has begun to focus on ready-mades after 2004.
 Sahin poses one reality against another and chooses to develop a duality through her works.

 The solo exhibition is showing pieces produced between the years 2013 – 2015.
-Yesim Sahin’s “Inner Monologues” can be viewed at C.A.M.
-Gallery-Istanbul between the dates 5-28 March.
+Yesim Sahin’s “Inner Monologues” correspond with the event “60 years of recruitment agreement between Germany and Turkey”.